Canada Pension Plan disability benefits: How much you could receive

 Benefit amounts

 Note: With the introduction of CPP enhancement in 2019, the monthly maximum disability amount increases every month.
-In 2024, the monthly amount in January is $1,606.78 and increases to $1,616.52 in December.
+In 2024, the monthly amount in January was $1,606.78 and increases to $1,616.52 in December.

 Note: The disability benefit amounts are reviewed every January to reflect changes in the cost of living.
-Your monthly benefit amount will not decrease if the cost of living goes down.
+However, your monthly benefit amount will not decrease if the cost of living goes down.

 Your payment

-You can receive your benefit payment by direct deposit to your banking account in Canada, the United States, or other specific countries.
+You can receive your benefit payments by mail or by direct deposit in your bank account in Canada, the United States or other participating countries.

-If you get both a CPP survivor's pension and a disability benefit, they will be combined into a single monthly payment.
-The total amount you get cannot be greater than $1,613.54 in January 2024.
+If you receive both a CPP survivor's pension and a disability benefit, they will be combined into a single monthly payment.
+The maximum amount you can receive in January 2025 is $1,683.57.

 If you are receiving both a retirement and survivor pension, and are then granted a post-retirement disability benefit, you will receive the higher amount of the survivor or post-retirement disability benefit flat rate.